10maurycy10/OpenBots/README.md

 the configs can be set with env vars.

-the most important config is ADDRESS, it should be set to "ws://darrows.herokuapp.com/" to bot the main server.
+the most important config is ADDRESS, it should be set to "wss://darrows-testing.herokuapp.com/" to bot the testing server.

+You can use "wss://darrows-testing.herokuapp.com/" to bot the main server, but be warned: the admin has bean known to retaliate.

 ## running